Skip to content

 1. Adaptation – projects will contribute to climate adaptation within the Cairngorms National Park that help deliver the Scottish National Climate Change Adaptation Programme.

-2. Nature Based Solutions – projects will promote nature-based solutions and green engineering to help adapt to climate change while contributing to habitat and species recovery in the National Park.
+2. Nature Based Solutions – projects will promote nature-based solutions and green engineering to help adapt to climate change while also contributing to habitat and species recovery in the National Park.

 3. Economy – Projects will endeavour to maximise their contribution to sustainable local employment and economic activity within the National Park.